geelen/glenmaddern.com/src/lib/articles/css-modules.md

 This is an improvement, but we've only extracted *half* of most of the lines.
 The fact that `$large-font-size` is for typography and `$padding-normal` is for layout is merely expressed by the name, not enforced anywhere.
 When the value of a declaration like `box-shadow` doesn't lend itself to being a variable, we have to use a `@mixin` or `@extends`.

+#### With CSS Modules

-By using CSS Modules and composition, we end up declaring our component in terms our reusable parts:
+By using composition, we can declare our component *in terms of reusable parts*:

 ```css
 .element {